BetterThanTomorrow/calva-docs/docs/connect.md

 See also: [Workspace Layouts](workspace-layouts.md)

+!!!
+Note
+    You must have a project file, such as `project.clj` for Leiningen or `deps.edn` for Clojure CLI, in the directory opened in VS Code in order for jack-in to work.

 ### Aliases, profiles, builds

 When Jack-in starts it will depend on the project type, and whether ClojureScript is involved or not, and if it is, what kind of ClojureScript project, what will happen next.
 Calva will analyze the project files and will then give you prompts with selections based on what is found there.